Baden-Baden & the Black Forest

 A guided tour of Ulm Minster, the second tallest church in the world, on our way from Baden-Baden to Munich.

-A private guided walking tour of historic Munich, taking in such sights as the Viktualienmarkt, Frauenkirche, Marienplatz and Altes and Neues Rathaus.
+A private guided walking tour of historic Munich, taking in such sights as the Viktualienmarkt, Frauenkirche, Marienplatz and the Altes and Neues Rathaus.

 A private guided tour of the Alte Pinakothek in Munich, one of the oldest art galleries in the world.